raganwald/raganwald.github.com/_posts/2013-09-12-the-predicate-module-pattern.md

 Now we're extending an object with a module (not including the module in a class), and we get the module's functionality in that object.
 It works like a charm, although you do want to be aware there are now *three* states for frozen-ness: `Frozen`, `Thawed`, and `I-Forgot-To-Extend-The-Object`.
 And we can mix in as many such predicate modules as we like.

 You can experiment with this pattern.
-If you find yourself writing a lot of this kidn of code:
+If you find yourself writing a lot of this kind of code:

 {% highlight ruby %}
 if object.frozen?